-• Yoga - a variety of classes are offered throughout the morning for adults and Blue Teens and throughout the day for varied age groups and levels.
+• Yoga - start your morning overlooking Walloon with a wake-up flow on the porch of the Ed Center.
+Delve into your vinyasa flow practice with a daily class.
+Relax and restore with meditation and yig yoga, or learn beginner stretching with our intro class.
 Camp Michigania offers facilities and programs for infants (ages 0-2 or still in diapers), a special day camp type program for toddlers (ages 3/4, not in diapers), and 5/6's.

 Please bring your kids to the programs only if they are healthy.
 If you're unsure, please check with our camp nurse.
 We may ask you to pick up your child if our nurse determines they should not be around other kids for health reasons.
+We will do temperature checks upon arrival for all children.